mwojick/audio-pond/README.md

 Audio Pond can be run in a Docker container, which includes all the necessary dependencies (ffmpeg, wine, lilypond, etc.).

-> **Note:** Due to the dependency on Wine for MidiToLily, the Docker container only supports x86_64 Linux platforms.
+> **Note:** Due to the dependency on Wine for MidiToLily, the Docker image can only be built on x86_64 Linux platforms.

 ### Quick Start